ShanClayton/Clueless-Closet/README.md

 ## Getting Started

 ***Clueless Closet*** is an app currently hosted via Heroku at https://clueless-closet-group.herokuapp.com/.
-In order to access the app, simply visit the link above and click 'Sign Up' to create a username and password.
+In order to access the app, users simply visit the link above and click 'Sign Up' to create a username and password.
 No additional installations or programs are required to access this app.

 ## Technologies Implemented